- The Department Today

 Ph.D., Yale University

 Sarah Song is a political theorist with a special interest in democratic theory and issues of citizenship, migration, culture, religion, gender, and race.
-She teaches courses in contemporary political and legal philosophy, the history of American political thought, and citizenship and immigration law.
+She teaches courses in contemporary political philosophy, feminist theory, and the history of American political thought.

 Her first book, Justice, Gender, and the Politics of Multiculturalism (Cambridge University Press, 2007), analyzes theories of group rights for religious and cultural minorities and their intersection with women's rights through a range of case studies in American law and politics.
 The book was awarded the 2008 Ralph Bunche Award by the American Political Science Association.

 More recently she has written articles on the question of boundaries in democratic theory, the rights of noncitizens in liberal democratic societies, and the normative foundations of the modern state's right to control immigration.
-She is completing a book entitled Immigration and the Limits of Democracy.
+Her second book, Immigration and Democracy, is forthcoming with Oxford University Press.

 Born in South Korea, Song immigrated to the U.S. when she was six and attended K-12 public schools in Missouri, Illinois, and New Hampshire.
 She received a B.A. from Harvard College, an M.Phil from Oxford, and a Ph.D. from Yale.
 Prior to coming to Berkeley, she was Assistant Professor of Political Science and Affiliated Faculty in Philosophy and Women's & Gender Studies at M.I.T.
 She has been awarded fellowships from the Woodrow Wilson National Fellowship Foundation and the American Academy of Arts and Sciences.